What will BlindSpot Think Tank do in 2015? We will;

 - Selected papers and presentations including NATO-published ‘advanced research’ on new policy options for global security.

 - Follow Planet Levers Lab on twitter @blindspotting and #planetlevers.

 - Our ‘big system change’ talks and professional services.

 - Potential supporters and other collaborators are warmly invited to make contact.

 Climate Rescue Centre

 Climate chaos is one of many symptoms of our collective failure to address global problems.
-With the spread of extreme weather and Arctic melting, our capacity to imagine and enact effective new responses is tragically shrinking.
-This is tragic, but we can use it to implement solutions on a previously unimaginable scale.
+With the spread of extreme weather and Arctic melting, the political capacity to imagine and enact effective new responses is shrinking.
+This is tragic, but we can respond to implement a climate rescue strategy that enables effective solutions on a previously unimaginable scale.

 The Climate Rescue Centre provides policy and practice to fully encompass the scale of the problem.
 This combination is designed to lead civilisation to reverse both the legacy carbon debt and the underlying global system dynamic of climate change.
 Success of the Climate Rescue Centre would be observed by multiple systemic risks rapidly diminishing, including global greenhouse gas net-emissions falling toward and beyond zero.